A ring structure on Tor: Introduction

 \begin{theorem} Let {\SHCA}s $A$, $X$, $Y$, and \SHCA maps $\B X \from \B A \to \B Y$ be given.
 Then the product defined in \Cref{def:product} is independent of the choice of homotopies used to define it and renders $\Tor_A(X,Y)$ a commutative graded algebra.
 Moreover, the product is functorial in triples of \SHCA maps making the two necessary squares commute up to homotopy. \end{theorem}

-There are other plausible approaches to defining a product on Tor running through highly structured ring spectra (see \Cref{rmk:Cinfty} for sketches of how this might work), but the the advantage of our approach is that it obtains functoriality of the product under minimal hypotheses on maps of input \DGAs.
+There are other plausible approaches to defining a product on Tor running through highly structured ring spectra (see \Cref{rmk:Cinfty} for sketches of how this might work), but the the advantage of our approach is that it obtains functoriality (of a sort---which is not as strong as one would want) of the product under minimal hypotheses on maps of input \DGAs.
 This is critical for us because these hypotheses are already known to hold in the motivating situation, Munkholm's original Eilenberg--Moore collapse result, whereas the stronger hypotheses required for the functoriality of other probable products are not.

 Casting our minds back, the advent of the \EMSS ~\cite{EMSS1965,smith1967emss} had made the cohomology of a wide range of fiber products accessible to computation, loop spaces and two-stage Postnikov systems being popular examples.
 Cartan~\cite{cartan1950transgression} had famously shown that for coefficient ring $\kk = \R$ and $K < G$ compact, connected Lie groups, one has \quation{ \H(G/K) \iso \Tor_{\H BG}(\kk, \H BK)\mathrlap, } and with a view especially toward generalizing this result to harder coefficient rings, authors including Baum, May, Gugenheim, Munkholm, Halperin, Stasheff, Husemoller, Moore, and Wolf---with eventual success---set themselves the task of proving collapse results, if not for the \EMSS of a general pullback, then at least for the one-sided variant applying to a fibration of the form $F \to E \to B$ with $\H(E)$ and $\H(B)$ polynomial and converging to $\H(F)$.